The H.E.S.S. transients follow-up system

-The ability to detect astrophysical transients of varying duration is directly linked to the accessible FoV of instruments, their sensitivity in the respective wavelength band, as well as the time to react to triggers and speed to re-point to a new sky position.
-Depending on the science focus of instruments and missions in the different wavelength ranges, the designs of the telescopes vary.
+The ability to detect astrophysical transients of varying duration is directly linked to the accessible FoV of instruments, their sensitivity in the respective wavelength band, and the time to react to triggers and speed to re-point to a new sky position for pointed instruments.
+Depending on the science focus of instruments in the different wavelength ranges, the designs of telescopes vary.
 They can be broadly grouped into two categories: {\it Pointed} instruments with FoVs of at most a few tens of square degrees typically cover less than 1\% of the accessible sky. {\it Survey} instruments, on the other hand, are designed to cover major parts of the sky, typically between 10\% (e.g. {\it Swift}-BAT) to $\sim$50\% (e.g. {\it Fermi}-GBM) or truly all-sky (e.g GECAM, LVO, or IceCube).
 The detection of astrophysical transients with pointed instruments is either realised by serendipitous discoveries or by targeting the transients detected by survey instruments in a follow-up observation.
-Imaging Atmospheric Cherenkov Telescopes (IACTs) are pointed instruments with FoVs of $<20$ square degrees and are sensitive in the tens of GeV to TeV gamma-ray energy range.
+Imaging Atmospheric Cherenkov Telescopes (IACTs) are pointed instruments with FoVs of $<$20 square degrees and are sensitive in the tens of GeV to TeV gamma-ray energy range.
 Their limited FoV results in an improved sensitivity compared to survey instruments --- ideal to follow-up on external triggers.

-For fast transients with prompt emission persisting for a duration of the order of seconds to minutes, like e.g. Gamma-ray Bursts (GRBs), a swift communication of the detection and the main characteristics of the transient to the astrophysical community as well as to other instruments is of essence.
-Survey instruments analyse the observations in real-time, detect a transient in the FoV, classify it, and send this information to relay stations across the globe from where the information is distributed further via international networks.
-Follow-up instruments then receive and process this information, and decide if they {\it can} and {\it want to} react, based on the science case, taking into account the observing conditions, and then initiate follow-up observations.
+Fast transients with a duration of seconds to minutes, such as Gamma-ray Bursts (GRBs), require a swift communication of their detection and main characteristics to the astrophysical community.
+Survey instruments analyse the observations in real-time, detect a transient in the FoV, classify it, and send this information to relay stations across the globe from where information is distributed further via international networks.
+Follow-up instruments then receive and process this information and decide if they {\it can} and {\it want to} react, based on the science case, taking into account the observing conditions, and then initiate follow-up observations.